-The complete application package must be postmarked no later than October 1.
+The complete application package must be postmarked no later than September 1.
 Receipt of the application will be acknowledged by postcard within four weeks after the application deadline.
 Applicants who do not receive such an acknowledgment should call or write the Endowment as soon as possible.
-The review of applications requires approximately ten months, and applicants are notified about the Endowment's decision early in August.
-The earliest starting date for grant projects is September 1.
+The review of applications requires approximately ten months, and applicants are notified about the Endowment's decision early in April.